kmitsolution/Cryptography/docs/Computer and Network Security.md

-# Computer and Networking Concepts
+# Computer Security and Networking Concepts

 ### Computer Security
  The NIST Computer Security Handbook [NIST95] defines the term computer security as follows: